 I am currently the principal investigator or co-principal investigator for the following research projects:

-I have worked as a consultant for Bernard van Leer Foundation, International Rescue Committee, Terre des Hommes, Save the Children, UNICEF, USAID.
+I have worked as a research consultant for Bernard van Leer Foundation, International Rescue Committee, Terre des Hommes, Save the Children, UNICEF, USAID.

 I am willing to supervise students interested in all aspects of global social welfare.
 Research assistantships related to these themes may also be available.
 Please email me for more information.